-- → The selected images are added to the [Collection] window and the number of selected images is shown on the [Collection] tab sheet. - When you add RAW and JPEG images displayed as a single image (p.22), the number of images shown on the [Collection] tab sheet increases by 2. - You can select several images and add them to the [Collection] window. - You can also add images to the [Collection] window by selecting images, right-clicking with your mouse, and selecting [Add to collection] from the menu that appears. - You can add up to 1,000 images to the [Collection] window.
+- → The selected images are added to the [Collection] window and the number of selected images is shown on the [Collection] tab sheet. - When you add RAW and JPEG images displayed as a single image (p.22), the number of images shown on the [Collection] tab sheet increases by 2. - You can select several images and add them to the [Collection] window. - You can also add images to the [Collection] window by selecting images, clicking on the image while holding down the <control> key, and selecting [Add to collection] from the menu that appears. - You can add up to 1,000 images to the [Collection] window.